mukul160/OHR_ESS/Module_2/P5_Embedded Engineering In Practice.md

 	![ClockConfig](assets/P5/ClockConfig.png)

 	- Edit the Timer2 Config like in this image.
 Note the Prescaler and Counter Period fields.
 Those values give us an interrupt every 100 miliseconds when the core's running at 72 MHz.
-The intervals are calculated according to [this expression.](Timer_PrescalerMath)
+The intervals are calculated according to <a href="Timer_PrescalerMath.md">this expression.</a>
 	- Enable the TIM2 global interrupt.

 	![Tim2 Config](assets/P5/Timer2_SPI.png)